ArkadiuszGlab/futurum-rekrutacja/README.md

 npm start
 ```

 To run the backend, you need to install json-server.
+Make sure you are in the same folder as db.json.
 In a separate terminal window, write:

 ```
+cd .\futurum-rekrutacja\
 npm install -g json-server
 json-server --watch db.json --port 3001
 ```